-Emeritus Professor Dylan Wiliam, Educational Assessment, University College London is returning to Australia, visiting Brisbane in August and Cairns in September, following sold-out events in Sydney and Melbourne earlier this year.
+Emeritus Professor Dylan Wiliam, Educational Assessment, University College London is returning to Australia, visiting Brisbane, Sydney, Geelong and Perth in August and September 2020.

 A former teacher, Emeritus Professor Wiliam has served in a number of roles in university administration, including Dean of a School of Education, and for the last 15 years, has pursued a research program focused on supporting teachers to develop their use of assessment in support of learning.
 He has co-authored a major review of research evidence on formative assessment and continues to work with groups of teachers all over the world on developing formative assessment practices.